-- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (iv) a bank supervised by the South African Reserve Bank
+- (a) if the account is opened at a branch in the United Kingdom: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD; or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - a credit institution established in an EEA State and duly authorised by the relevant Home State Regulator; or - (iii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (iv) a bank supervised by the South African Reserve Bank. - "Associate" any other person whose business or domestic relationship with the ACD or the ACD's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties.

-"Associate"

-Any other person whose business or domestic relationship with a party or that party's associate might reasonably be expected to give rise to a community of interest between them which may involve a conflict of interest in dealings with third parties

-"Auditor"

-Johnston Carmichael LLP, or such other entity as is appointed to act as auditor to the Company from time to time
+"Auditor" Johnston Carmichael LLP, or such other entity as is appointed to act as auditor to the Company from time to time.

-"Business Day"

-A day on which the London Stock Exchange is open.
-If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any Business Day shall not be construed as such
+"Business Day" a day on which the London Stock Exchange is open.
+If the London Stock Exchange is closed as a result of a holiday or for any other reason, or there is a holiday elsewhere or other reason which impedes the calculation of the fair market value of the Company's portfolio of securities or a significant portion thereof, the ACD may decide that any Business Day shall not be construed as such.

-"Class" or "Classes"

-In relation to Shares, means (according to the context) all of the Shares related to the Company or a particular class or classes of Share related to the Company
+- "Class" or "Classes" in relation to Shares, means (according to the context) all of the Shares related to the Company or a particular class or classes of Share related to the Company. - "Client Money" Client money means any money that a firm receives from or holds for, or on behalf of, a shareholder in the course of, or in connection with, its business unless otherwise specified.